felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 The grow-shrink (GS) algorithm is based on the Markov blanket of the nodes in a DAG.
-For a specific node, the Markov blanket it the set of nodes which conditioning upon renders it conditionally independent from all other variables (Margaritis 2003).
+For a specific node, the Markov blanket it the set of nodes which conditioning upon renders it conditionally independent from all other variables :footcite:t:`margaritis2003learning`.
 It is a constraint-based method which estimates the Markov blanket of a node in a two-stage forward-backward proce- dure using conditional independence tests.
 The Markov blankets are used to first estimate an undirected graph and then estimate a DAG in a four-step procedure.